 What is Advance Cargo Information (ACI) and how does it benefit companies and customs agencies?

 - by Igor Jakomin, Ph.
-D., former Chief Operating Officer of CargoX, an expert on topics of international transport, logistics, supply chain management, shipping, and technology transfer
+D., Chief Strategist and Member of the Board of CargoX, is an expert on topics of international transport, logistics, supply chain management, shipping, and technology transfer

 Global trade is set to benefit from numerous opportunities to digitalize key processes in everything from logistics, finances, and compliance to, as the most recent development, customs processing.